jshubh19/jshubh19/README.md

-- 👋 Hi, I’m @jshubh19
+- 👋 Hi, I’m @jshubh19 or Can Call me Shubh
 - 👀 I’m interested in ...
+Computer Science
 - 🌱 I’m currently learning ...
+AWS
 - 💞️ I’m looking to collaborate on ...
+Open Source Content Or Resources
-- 📫 How to reach me ...
+- 📫 How to reach me ... write a mail to : Shubhj4019@gmail.com or jshubh19@hotmail.com

 <!---
 jshubh19/jshubh19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.